chandan-kumar6200/delta-demo1/README.md

 # delta-demo1
-This Demo for Git &amp; GitHub class
+This Demo for Git &amp; GitHub class.